srevenant/rivet-email/README.md

 # Rivet Email

-A simple to use templated email system as part of the [Rivets Framework](https://docs.google.com/document/d/1ntoTA9YRE7KvKpmwZRtfzKwTZNgo2CY6YfJnDNQAlBc), using Bamboo mailer on the backend
+A simple to use templated email system as part of the [Rivets Framework](https://docs.google.com/document/d/1ntoTA9YRE7KvKpmwZRtfzKwTZNgo2CY6YfJnDNQAlBc).
+Key things to using this:

+* `Backend` — this is what we use for the actual heavy lifting.
+For now, using Bamboo mailer.
+* `Mailer` — the entrypoint/API used in other apps
+* *templates* — templates to handle messages
+* *config* — where you specify the Mailer module
+* *data structs* — uses Rivet.Ident.Email and Rivet.Ident.User, but anything can be subbed in

 Usage steps (see examples that follow for more detail):